MichalSmyk/CV/README.md

 Having experience in both back and front of the house I improved organizational effectiveness and made sure I can be counted on to achieve results in emergency situations by:

 #### Restaurant Manager         Aug 2021 - Aug 2022
-* Set and use table planning option in the booking system to handle bookings and tables in a more efficient way and help staff to manage thier daily tasks.
-As a result the restaurant was able to take bookings from maxium of 6 guests to groups of 16+ people without overcharging the workload in the kitchen and floor and avoid overbookings.
+* Organizational effectiveness: As a restaurant manager, I improved organizational effectiveness and ensured that I can be counted on to achieve results in emergency situations.
+This skill is valuable in software engineering where projects have tight deadlines and unexpected issues can arise.

-* Liaise with designer to optimize the food and srinks menu to eliminate confusing to customers by adding a layout, and established a clear and meaningful criteria based on most sold items and this with the highest profit margin for effective performance.
+* Efficiency: I set and used the table planning option in the booking system to handle bookings and tables in a more efficient way and helped staff to manage their daily tasks.
+This skill can be applied in software engineering to optimize code and workflows for maximum efficiency.

-* Reduced the work load of the waiting staff and the confusion in the kitchen by installing a printer in the service area to print orders as soon as the order was placed.
-Customer service improved as waiting staff could focus on customers.
+* Collaborating with designers: I liaised with a designer to optimize the food and drinks menu to eliminate confusing to customers by adding a layout, and established a clear and meaningful criteria based on most sold items and those with the highest profit margin for effective performance.
+This skill can be applied in software engineering when working with UX designers to create user-friendly interfaces.

-* Made efective use of hands-on learning to gerenate payslips myself in order to reduce cost, this helped me to understand better about economical utilization of personnel.
+* Problem-solving: I reduced the workload of the waiting staff and the confusion in the kitchen by installing a printer in the server/pass area to print the orders as soon as an order is made.
+Customer service improved as waiting staff can focus on customers and plates arrive on time to the table and all together.
+This skill can be applied in software engineering when identifying and solving technical issues.

-* Advised to the owners for the uses of an spreadsheets application to manage stock with the purpose of trackking costs, identify stored stock and stock required as well as help with budged managment.
+* Cost reduction: I made effective use of hands-on learning to issue myself the payslips in order to reduce cost, which helped me to understand better about economical utilization of personnel.
+This skill can be applied in software engineering when optimizing resource allocation and reducing project costs.

 ##### Chef            Jun 2021 - Aug 2021